Donate Now

 Dr Selwyn Maister (Chair) took the opportunity to thank PNZ Member organisations for their ongoing commitment to the growth of Para sport.
 As experts in their fields, PNZ knows that collaboration is a must for Para sport to flourish.
 He continued thanking PNZ commercial partners for their passion and support.
 It is through these partnerships that PNZ continues to enhance its position as a global leader in Para sport whilst also contributing to a more diverse and inclusive New Zealand.

-Annual Report and Financial Statements 2018 can be found here.
+Annual Report and Financial Statements 2018 can be found here on this link.

 About the Board